The ColorPerfect Help System

 CC

-The CC List Menu has four selections: CC, CC White, BP Color, and Tonal.
-CC is the basic Color Correction for the image.
+The CC List Menu always has four selections: CC, CC White, BP Color, and Tonal, and in some modes of operation, two more CP RGB and CP rgb, as described in the following.
+CC itself is the basic Color Correction control for the image.
 For those familiar with photographic CC filters, this adjustment is equivalent.
 Using CC is the correct way to color balance a calibrated image.
-Gray clicking (press the Help button for Click help) is a fundamental way to color balance and the Ring Around is a powerful visual method.
-You can also enter or scroll R, G, B values and you can key in an entire filter pack in R, G, or B by using a special form like /10R5B or /10r5G or /5b (for a tutorial click the "R" box).
+ColorPerfect initially estimates the image CC and Gray clicking (press the Help button to get Help for Clicks), Ring Around, and AutoColor (see Help for these) are powerful methods for improving CC.
+You can also directly enter or scroll CC values for R, G, and B and you can key in an entire "filter pack" in R, G, or B by using a special form like /10R5B or /10r5G or /5b (for a tutorial click the "R" box).
 The subtractive primaries C, M, and Y also can be used for keyed-in filter packs.

-CC Red
+CC RGB

 CC Buttons